rxshil09/DAO_launcher_kit/docs/DEVELOPER_GUIDE.md

 ### System Design Principles

 #### 1. Microservices Architecture
-The system uses a modular approach with eight specialized canisters:
+The system uses a modular approach with nine specialized canisters:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐